mattwcole/gelf-extensions-logging/README.md

 ### Additional Fields

-By default, `logger` and `exception` fields are included in all messages (the `exception` filed is only added when an exception is passed to the logger).
+By default, `logger` and `exception` fields are included on all messages (the `exception` field is only added when an exception is passed to the logger).
 There are a number of other ways to attach data to logs.

 #### Global Fields